nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 **Report Indicators**

 PO Coverage Rate is highlighted in red where the value falls below 80% — indicating that less than 80% of a supplier's spend was backed by a purchase order before invoice receipt.
-Pattern: Tier 3 and Near Expiry suppliers show the weakest PO discipline, consistent with lower contract governance at that tier.
+All three suppliers below threshold are Tier 3 and Inactive, consistent with lower procurement controls at that tier.

 Budget Variance is highlighted in red where overspend exceeds £10,000 — immaterial variances below this threshold are not flagged.
 This reflects a commonly used finance reporting approach where only material exceptions warrant escalation.